tobydriscoll/academic-kickstart/content/project/fnc/index.md

 The book's functions and example scripts can be [downloaded as a MATLAB toolbox](https://github.com/tobydriscoll/fnc-extras/raw/master/Fundamentals%20of%20Numerical%20Computation.mltbx) and installed by double-clicking the file.
 Alternatively, you can visit the [Github page](http://github.com/tobydriscoll/fnc-extras) that has the needed files, as well as suggested in-class labs and projects, slides for instructors, and links to some (slightly outdated) videos linked to the text.

-There are also [Julia versions](https://github.com/tobydriscoll/fnc-extras/tree/master/julia) of the function and example files.
+There are also [Julia versions](https://github.com/tobydriscoll/fnc-extras/tree/master/julia) and [Python versions](https://github.com/tobydriscoll/fnc-extras/tree/master/python) of the function and example files.

 ### Contents